 With regards to the cloud maintenance requirements, the participants were asked to provide more information concerning the setup of their cloud service.
 It was obvious that the size of the product/application and the type of the company reflected on the number of VMs that a company is making use of.

-Table 5: Overview of the expressed cloud and VM management details (as presented in questions 7 & 8)